idris-lang/Idris-dev/docs/parserLibrary/parser.rst

       Grammar tok ((c1 || c2) || c3) Integer
   mult x y z = map multInt (x *> y) <*> z

+So the top level Grammar can now be defined as follows.
+Note that this is partial as it is a potentially infinite structure and so not total.

 .. code-block:: idris

   partial